HELP! I JUST discovered a leak. When is “too late” to file a hurricane roof damage claim?

-While these claims can be trickier to verify and to defend, they are by no means a lost cause.
-In our years of serving the South Florida communities, we’ve successfully won claims for countless homeowners when damage presented itself long after the event itself.
-Roof damage including missing or broken shingle, holes, and leaks – even if not caught right away – can still be defendable.
+While these claims can be trickier to verify and defend, they are by no means a lost cause.
+In our years of serving the South Florida communities, we’ve successfully won claims from countless homeowners when damage presented itself long after the event itself.
+Roof damage including missing or broken shingles, holes, and leaks – even if not caught right away – can still be defendable.

 This is something you can do yourself or you can hire a professional.
 There is no “magic” or “guesswork” involved.
 If you are well-versed in the letter of the law and understand how the claims process works, there are standard practices by which many of these claims can be argued and won.

 What to do if you discover late surfacing roof damage

 It’s not uncommon for an insurance company to initially deny a roof damage claim soon after the event and certainly more likely as time passes.

 “I had a 6-year-old roof in excellent condition that Hurricane Ian ripped up and the insurance company has now declined my claim stating it did not look like storm damage.
 This is a roof with NO trees and nothing to fall on it from anywhere.
 It was in excellent condition and never had a leak prior to the hurricane.”
 Link

 - If you’re noticing damage now that you suspect may be attributed to a storm that occurred months or even years earlier, it’s important to notify your insurance company as soon as you become AWARE of the problem.
 It may have been 5 months since the hurricane – regardless, notify them as soon as you become aware.